Scott Hightower

 Scott Hightower is an American poet, teacher, and reviewer.
 He is the author of five books of poetry.
-His third, Part of the Bargain, won the 2004 Hayden Carruth Award.
+His third, Part of the Bargain, won the 2004 Hayden Carruth Award for New and Emerging Poets.
 He is a recipient of a Willis Barnstone Translation Prize for a translation from Spanish.

 Early life and education

 Hightower was born in Lampasas, Texas.
 He was the youngest child of a family that lived on a modest working ranch near the hamlet of Lometa, Texas.
 Hightower had a sister and a brother.
 Billie Jewel Hightower (July 27, 1950 (Lampasas, Texas) - Oct.
 15, 1992, West Palm Beach, Florida), his brother became a noted painter in Texas, the Chicago area, and Florida.

-At the University of Texas, Hightower studied classical civilization, literature, and performance.
-He earned a master's degree in teaching.
-Eventually, he earning his Master of Fine Arts Degree from Columbia University where he won the Academy of American Poets Prize.
-At Columbia University, Hightower studied with J.D.
-McClatchy and William Matthews.
+At the University of Texas at Austin, Hightower studied classical civilization, literature, and performance, earning his BA in communications in 1973.
+He earned a Master's degree in teaching at Antioch College in 1977.
+Eventually, he earning his Master of Fine Arts degree from Columbia University in 1994 where he studied under J.D.
+McClatchy.
+Poet William Matthews was also one of his mentors.

 Career

-Hightower’s four collections are sweeps of philosophical idylls, much in the tradition of Theocritus…a poet the author himself evokes from time to time.
+Hightower’s first four English-language collections are sweeps of philosophical idylls, much in the tradition of Theocritus, a poet the author himself evokes from time to time.
 In the Anglo-Saxon tradition, the stance of the poet is that of an observant pilgrim traveling through the world.
-Beneath the hungers, urgencies, iniquities, and bereavements, there is a legacy—an inheritance beneath the artful ponderings of the found and the made.
-The poems range widely in style and subject: soliloquies, laments, eccentric ponderings and contemplations of the physical and the sublime.
-Histories meld into considerations of the future.
+The poems range widely in style and subject: soliloquies, laments, eccentric ponderings, and contemplations of the physical and the sublime.

-In "Tin Can Tourist," Hightower’s first book, the poems move out from the plains of Texas to the streets of the Bronx; from the bedroom to the Spanish Steps of Rome and the Chora Church of Istanbul… and back.
-The poems move through cultural highs and lows.
-Of the book, Marie Ponsot wrote, "The most exciting quality of Hightower’s work is its poetic and paradoxical unifying of emotional and intellectual depth with a marvelous quietness.
+In Tin Can Tourist, Hightower’s first book, the poems covers the plains of Texas to the streets of the Bronx; from the bedroom to the Spanish Steps of Rome and the Chora Church of Istanbul and back.
+The poems examines cultural highs and lows.
+Of the book, poet Marie Ponsot wrote, "The most exciting quality of Hightower’s work is its poetic and paradoxical unifying of emotional and intellectual depth with a marvelous quietness.
 Its lively incidents and anecdotes are grounded, rooted, in meditative awareness."

-In "Natural Trouble," the theme of inheritance extends through changes of landscape and bad weather.
-The poet weaves through the guises of nature and the guises of art.
-There is a celebration of the physical world as a realm strewn with natural wonders and artifacts.
-But with a Blakeian quality, there is a celebration of insight and darker realms of meaning.
-There are shepherds, and swan eaters, and suicide bombers.
-There one also finds September 11, limits of the body, and tests that put "human charity on trial" ("Cusp and Tether").
-Of this book, J.D.
+In Natural Trouble, the theme of inheritance extends through changes of landscape and bad weather.
+Of this book, poet J.D.
 McClatchy wrote: "Scott Hightower has Marianne Moore’s scissors and Elizabeth Bishop’s spectacles and he has written a book in the spirit of their adventurous precisions."